SPV-413/SmartML-Pro/README.md

 ## Workflow

-1 Load data from MySQL or file upload & Remove unrequired columns
+1 Load data from MySQL or file upload & Remove unwanted columns

 2 Data Preprocessing Techniques Used: